X-Lars/ToolsXL/README.md

 ## Status

-Provides a wrapper for bitwise operations on a status flag or any other enumeration.
+Provides a wrapper for bitwise operations on a status flag or any other enumeration with the flag attribute applied.

 ### Examples